prithvirajv06/ray-dot/README.md

-Given that you're asking for a "design for a process node for your low-code platform," and the current date, I'll provide a conceptual design that considers modern low-code principles and potential future trends.
-This won't be a highly technical, silicon-level process node design, but rather an architectural design for how processes are defined, executed, and managed within a low-code environment.

-Here's a design for a "Process Node" in a low-code platform, focusing on its role and capabilities:

----

 ## Process Node Design for Low-Code Platform

 This design outlines the core components and interactions of a "Process Node" within a low-code development environment.
 The goal is to enable users to intuitively build, manage, and execute automated workflows and business processes with minimal coding.